Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 dogster face divider

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQ)

-A canicross harness is padded to prevent injury to your dog but, other than that, it is basically the same as any dog harness.
+A canicross harness is padded to prevent injury to your dog, but other than that, it is basically the same as any dog harness.
 You will also need a belt to attach to your waist and a bungee line to connect the harness to the belt.

-With some dogs, it is OK to run every day once they have got the hang of it, but you should start out running three times a week.
+With some dogs, it is OK to run every day once they have the hang of it, but you should start out running three times a week.
 This will help you both recover and allow your muscles to repair before you run again.
 It will also be less likely that your dog will tire of the activity too soon after starting out.

 Dogs do pull in canicross.
-It is meant to mimic the action of sled pulling, which means that every time the runner’s feet are off the floor, they are being pulled forward by the dog.
+It is meant to mimic the action of sled pulling, which means that every time the runner’s feet are off the ground, they are being pulled forward by the dog.

 Conclusion